bodanp1k/Learning-Path-Projects/README.md

 # Data Analytics Learning Path Projects
-A collection of hands-on projects from my learning journey in data analytics and business intelligence.
+A collection of hands-on projects from my early learning journey in data analytics and business intelligence.